-Volunteer Tourism gives you the chance to experience the wildlife and beauty of one of South Africa's top safari destinations, the Sabi Sands, while also getting more involved in African bush and the finer details of your surroundings.
+Volunteer Tourism gives you the chance to experience the wildlife and beauty of one of South Africa's top safari destinations, while also getting more involved in African bush and the finer details of your surroundings.

 Embarking on a safari in South Africa is an exciting and eye opening experience, not only do you get to spend time in some of the most luxurious safari lodges available but you are also able to learn